 Improvement Came Mostly from Winter Enforcement

-By breaking down the data month by month, analysis shows that the air quality improvement came mostly during the winter period.
+By breaking down the data month by month, analysis shows that Beijing’s air quality improvement came mostly during the winter period.
 The rest of the months saw relatively similar levels to 2017.

 Much of this improvement is likely due to the switch from coal heating to natural gas.
 Following the switch in late 2017, winter air quality improved noticeably.